HomeDev GuideAPI Reference

 • IQueryableNotificationUsers is used when configuring content workflows.

-If you call AddCmsAspNetIdentity<TUser>(), the following code ensures that users and roles are returned both from ASP.NET Identity and the synchronized users and roles from the external authentication provider.
+If you call AddCmsAspNetIdentity<TUser>(), the following code ensures that users and roles are returned from ASP.NET Identity and the synchronized users and roles from the external authentication provider.

 In startup.cs: